Alt Text Here Alt Text Here

 Shop Cycling Jackets here

 Gloves - Your hands are your primary connection with the bike.
 Gloves not only protect your hands from scrapes and calluses, but they are also vital for grip - Grip on the handlebars and grip on brake levers.
-Buy good quality gloves and replace them when necessary.

 Shop Cycling Gloves here

 Trail glasses - Lightweight and flexible trail glasses keep dirt, branches, bugs and wind out of your eyes.
 Avoid dark tints so they work in a variety of scenarios, like shaded forests.
 Look for a wrap-around design with good ventilation, as this will offer good peripheral vision and prevent misting.
-For added security and compatibility with dirt tear-offs (a quick way to clean a mud-covered lens) downhill riders often choose a goggle.

-First aid kit - Now you’re a mountain biker you will invariably be involved in or witness an accident ortwo.
+First aid kit - Now you’re a mountain biker you will invariably be involved in or witness an accident or two.
 Be prepared with a well-stocked First Aid Kit for cleaning and covering wounds and bandaging sprained joints.
 If you’re regularly riding in woodland, then be sure to carry a tick removal tool too.

 Shop First Aid Kits here